fedi-e2ee/public-key-directory-specification/Specification.md

 Failing that, instance operators can use the [message content shredability](#message-attribute-shreddability) mechanism to wipe unwanted illegal material from their records by wiping the decryption key for that record.

+#### Actor Confusion Between HTTP Message Signatures and Protocol Messages

+**Status**: Prevented by design.

+Mallory sends an HPKE-encrypted message with a valid HTTP Message Signature for their account, but the message contains a message for Bob.

+When verifying a message for Bob, the server will fetch all of Bob's public keys and check the signature.
+If Mallory does not know Bob's secret key, she cannot produce a valid signature for a malicious Protocol Message for Bob.
+This is sufficient mitigation for most use cases.

+Since v0.3.0, there is an additional explicit check required to strictly compare the canonicalized Actor from the HTTP Message Signature with the canonicalized Actor from the Protocol Message.
+If this doesn't match, the Protocol Message is discarded.

 #### Sharing Accounts

 It is possible that a group of users wants to share one Fediverse account.
 For example if they are part of an